oceanprotocol-archive/OEPs/7/README.md

 To reliably hash the contents of a DDO excluding the DDO id.

 The DDO hash can then be used to include in calculating a subsequent DID.

 The following DDO fields will be assembled as a single string in the following sequence:

 1. created
-1. publicKey_1.type
-1. publicKey_1.value
-1. publicKey_n.type
+1. publicKey[n].type
-1. publicKey_n.value
+1. publicKey[n].value
-1. service_1.type
+1. authentication[n].publicKey.type
-1. service_1.serviceEndpoint
+1. authentication[n].publicKey.value
-1. service_n.type
+1. service[n].type
-1. service_n.serviceEndpoint
+1. service[n].serviceEndpoint

 All fields are optional, so if they are not in the DDO, then they are not added to the string.

-If none of these fields are present in the DDO, then the hash cannot be calculated.
+If none of these fields are present in the DDO, then the hash cannot be calculated and an error is raised.

 Once the string is created a Web3.SHA3 ( Keccak-256 ) hash is calculated on the string.